Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Experimental methods

 \section{Experimental methods}

 A 20 gram powder sample of \lucu was prepared by reaction of the appropriate stoichiometric quantities of Lu$_2$O$_3$ (Alfa Aesar 99.99\%), CuO (Sigma Aldrich, 99.995\%) and Ga$_2$O$_3$ (Alfa Aesar 99.999\%).
 CuO and Lu$_2$O$_3$ were pre-treated by heating in air for 24 hours at 900 and 1200 $^\mathrm{o}$C respectively.
 The starting materials were ground together, pelletized and heated in air at 1050 $^\mathrm{o}$C for a total of 120 hours with 1 intermediate grinding.
-The field cooled and zero field cooled (FC/ZFC) dc-susceptibility was measured between 1.8 and 300 K in a field of 1000 G using a Quantum Design MPMS-7 SQUID magnetometer.
+The field cooled and zero field cooled (FC/ZFC) dc-susceptibilities were measured between 1.8 and 300 K in a field of 1000 G using a Quantum Design MPMS-7 SQUID magnetometer.

-Neutron powder diffraction patterns were obtained at 70 K and 1.5 K using the D1A diffractometer at the ILL with an incident wavelength of 1.91 \AA~and standard Orange cryostat.
-Polarized neutron scattering using the $xyz$ technique was performed on D7\cite{stewart_2009} at the ILL using a wavelength of 4.8 \AA~at temperatures of 0.08, 0.5, 5 and 50 K. Low temperatures were achieved by using a dilution refrigerator insert in a standard Orange cryostat.
-The sample was contained in a copper can with $^3$He exchange gas to provide thermalization below 1 K. An inelastic neutron scattering experiment was carried out on the direct geometry chopper spectrometer IN4 at the ILL, at temperatures of 1.6, 5 and 50 K using an incident energy of 17 meV.

-A zero field and longitudinal field muon spin rotation study was conducted between 0.06 and 50 K with fields up to 2500 G using the MuSR instrument at the ISIS pulsed muon source.
+A zero-field and longitudinal-field muon spin rotation study ($\mu$SR) was conducted between 0.06 and 50 K with fields up to 2500 G using the MuSR instrument at the ISIS pulsed muon source.
 The sample was pressed tightly in a silver disk-shaped holder approximately 2 mm deep and cooled with a dilution refrigerator.

+Neutron powder diffraction patterns were obtained at 70 K and 1.5 K using the D1A diffractometer at the Institut Laue Langevin (ILL) with an incident wavelength of 1.91 \AA~and standard Orange cryostat.
+Polarized neutron scattering using the $xyz$ technique was performed on D7~\cite{stewart:2009} at the ILL using a wavelength of 4.8 \AA~at temperatures of 0.08, 0.5, 5 and 50 K. Low temperatures were achieved by using a dilution refrigerator insert in a standard Orange cryostat.
+The sample was contained in a copper can with $^3$He exchange gas to provide thermalization below 1 K. The experimental background was measured using the empty sample environment and subtracted.
+Corrections for detector and polarization efficiency were made by measuring standard vanadium and amorphous silica samples respectively.

+An inelastic neutron scattering experiment was carried out on the chopper spectrometer IN4 at the ILL, at temperatures of 0.05, 0.5, 1.6, 5 and 50 K using an incident energy of 17 meV and similar sample environment equipment to the D7 experiment.
+Detector efficiencies and elastic line position were calibrated by measuring a vanadium sample, and the scattering from the empty sample environment was subtracted.